Harold is a Survivor-Advocate and Public Speaker. His experience has given him a new purpose and meaning in life.

 United States President Barack Obama appointed Harold to the United States Advisory Council on Human Trafficking in 2015, and he has continued his service under President Trump through July 2020.
 He is also an expert consultant to the Department of State’s Office to Monitor and Combat Trafficking in Persons.

 Harold strives to be the voice of courage, hope, and freedom for trafficking victims.
 He has been invited to speak throughout the United States and India, Africa, Europe, and the Middle East.
-He has spoken at Harvard University and addressed the United Nations on the importance of recognizing and protecting vulnerable populations susceptible to trafficking.
+In addition, he has spoken at Harvard University and addressed the United Nations on the importance of recognizing and protecting vulnerable populations susceptible to trafficking.